trothr/chicory/doc/packages.md

 This is the Chicory Packages list as a markdown file.

-This file lists the latest Chicory-built packages, latest at the top.
+This file lists the latest Chicory-built packages, most recent at the top.

 ## Packages Recently Built